make-all/HAMusicAssistantJukebox/README.md

    - Copy the generated token and paste it into the manage_tokens.py script in the parameter at the top of the script
    - Enter your HA local IP at the top of the script
    - Save the file
-   - Copy the saved manage_tokens.py file to Config/python_scripts/manage_tokens.py
+   - Copy the saved manage_tokens.py file to Config/python_scripts/manage_tokens.py (you can use the Samba Share or File Editor addons to access the HA folder structure)
    - open your Configuration.yaml and add these entries to your file:
      ```yaml
      shell_command: